 Mortgage Loan Processor: Job Description, Duties and Career Information

 Data that mortgage loan processors need to verify includes employment length, financial statement accuracy and collateral asset values.
 Many lengthy steps are involved in processing a loan, and mortgage loan processors must be good at multitasking and time management.
-These professionals may also be responsible for closing the loan which involves setting interest rates and repayment terms.
+These professionals also might be responsible for closing the loan, which involves setting interest rates and repayment terms.
 Long or irregular working hours are common in this field.